alxgom/-stitched_colorbars/README.md

-A simple Matlab function that allows to make a new colormap by stitching two colormaps.
+A simple Matlab function "stiched_colormap.m" that allows to make a new colormap by stitching two colormaps.

 This allows for some extra visutalization in some regions, or in case of topography, to have a different colormap above and below water.